NishchayAnand/software-engineering/DevOps/Docker/Interview Questions.md

 When you use **`host.docker.internal`** in your container's configuration, it allows the container to refer to the **host machine** and access services running on it (e.g., a local MySQL server, web server).

 > NOTE: By default, Docker containers are isolated from the host machine and other containers.
 The loopback address `127.0.0.1`or `localhost` inside a container refers to the container itself, not the host machine.

 ---

+Q. What is a Docker volume?

+A Docker volume is a directory on the host that you can mount into a container, allowing data to persist beyond the lifecycle of the container.

+They are completely managed by Docker and are isolated from the core functionality of the host machine.

+> NOTE: Volumes are often a better choice than writing data directly to a container, because a volume doesn't increase the size of the containers using it.

+---

+Q. Explain "mounting a volume into a container".

+When a volume is mounted, Docker takes a directory from the host where the volume is stored (e.g., `/var/lib/docker/volumes/` on Linux) and makes it accessible inside the container at the specified mount point.

+The container can then read and write data to this volume, allowing data to persist even if the container is stopped or removed.

+---